cshawaus/lite-vimeo/README.md

 <lite-vimeo videoid="364402896" start="5m30s"></lite-vimeo>
 ```

-## AutoLoad with IntersectionObserver
+## Auto load with `IntersectionObserver`

-Uses Intersection Observer if available to automatically load the Vimeo iframe when scrolled into view.
+`IntersectionObserver` is used to automatically load the Vimeo iframe when scrolled into view.
+This can reduce performance in some circumstances with multiple players on the same page.

 ```html
 <lite-vimeo videoid="364402896" autoload></lite-vimeo>
 ```

-## Auto Play (requires AutoLoad)
+## Auto Play (requires auto load)

+When allowed by the browser the player will automatically start the vido upon it coming into view.

 ```html
 <lite-vimeo videoid="364402896" autoload autoplay></lite-vimeo>